 How to calculate your taxi fare

-Very unhelpfully, the taxi fare system in Bogotá is the opposite of transparent and pretty confusing if you’re not familiar with it.
+The taxi fare system in Bogotá is pretty confusing.
 The meter starts at “25” and goes up one unit at a time (i.e. 26….27…28 etc).
-There should be a sheet of card hanging from the back of the front passenger seat (see photo right) which gives the driver’s name and the number plate of the taxi, and the tariff in the form of a grid.
+There should be a sheet of card hanging from the back of the front passenger seat (see the photo) which gives the driver’s name and the number plate of the taxi, and the tariff in the form of a grid.
 On this grid, you need to:

 - Find the final number that the meter shows once the journey has finished (eg. 147) and next to the number it will show a price (eg. $10300) (see image below).
 During the day (on non-public-holiday days), that will be the price you need to pay the driver.